FlantasticDan/mocapMath/README.md

 # mocapMath
 Motion capture is expensive and complex, but what if it wasn't?

+### :construction: WORK IN PROGRESS :construction:
+Enough things work that if *everything* is done perfectly you will get proper results, otherwise `mocapSolver.py` will get very upset, so upset in fact it won't even tell you what's wrong.

 ## Abstract
 Motion capture isn't a new technology but rather it is well established.
 Unfortunatly the tools used by the VFX industry on major motion pictures are expensive.
 Specialized suits and/or capture studios aren't easy to come by.